mike99mac/zvm-tools/README.md

        'options' add to COPY command such as 'REP' or 'OLDD'
 ```

-Here is an example of using it from within FILELIST to copy an EXEC with a new file name of ``foo``:
+Here is an example of using it from within FILELIST to copy an EXEC with a new file name of ``FOO``:

 ```
  MIKEMAC  FILELIST A0  V 169  Trunc=169 Size=50 Line=1 Col=1 Alt=0